spurll/tread/readme.md

     url: http://xkcd.com/rss.xml
 ```

+Make sure that you get the spacing right (using spaces, not tabs); YAML can be a
+little finicky.

 ### Supported Parsers

 Several parsers are available to convert the HTML content found in RSS feeds to